aigarsild/betson-app/README.md

 In this project I developed 2 components for search page and detail page.
 Also generated services component for http calls.
 I used Rxjs for obseervables, also used SCSS for styles and for creating mixins and variables.

+##Future fixes

+This is a prototype so there are some things missing because of time limitations or because it didnt make sense to implement right now, things that can be added in the future.
+Some of the things are: There could be and indication for when the content is loading, there could be history with latest searches saved into the browser cache.

 # How to install

 Clone or download the repository.
 Navigate to the folder locally and run `npm i` to install the node modules.